ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 payloads.
 Some of these extensions can augment UDP payloads with additional data, while others can exchange data that is completely separate from UDP payloads.
-In order to accomplish this, all HTTP Datagrams associated with UDP Proxying request streams start with a context ID, see {{format}}.
+In order to accomplish this, all HTTP Datagrams associated with UDP Proxying request streams start with a context ID; see {{format}}.

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
-Context IDs are encoded as variable-length integers, see {{Section 16 of QUIC}}.
-The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are proxy-allocated.
-The context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously allocated in distinct requests, potentially with different semantics.
+Context IDs are encoded as variable-length integers; see {{Section 16 of QUIC}}.
+The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated.
+Non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are proxy-allocated.
+The context ID namespace is tied to a given HTTP request; it is possible for a context ID with the same numeric value to be simultaneously allocated in distinct requests, potentially with different semantics.
 Context IDs MUST NOT be re-allocated within a given HTTP namespace but MAY be allocated in any order.
-The context ID allocation restrictions to the use of even-numbered and odd-numbered context IDs exist in order to avoid the need for synchronisation between endpoints.
-However, once a context ID has been allocated, those restrictions do not apply to the use of the context ID: it can be used by any client or UDP proxy, independent of which endpoint initially allocated it.
+The context ID allocation restrictions to the use of even-numbered and odd-numbered context IDs exist in order to avoid the need for synchronization between endpoints.
+However, once a context ID has been allocated, those restrictions do not apply to the use of the context ID; it can be used by any client or UDP proxy, independent of which endpoint initially allocated it.